NYU-CDS-Capstone-Project/Mining-Fashion-Using-An-End-to-End-Deep-Learning-Aproach/yolov3/README.md

-# Object detection using deep learning with OpenCV and Python
+# Object detection using pre-trained yolov3 with OpenCV

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.